 When it comes to predictions in the MMO industry, most writers focus only on the individual titles and what their success or failure means as a whole.
-I’m going to take a step back from the game by game blows and their genre specific implications to make a boarder prediction effecting the industry and community as a whole.
+I’m going to take a step back from my obsession with online bingo for money and the game by game blows and their genre specific implications to make a boarder prediction effecting the industry and community as a whole.
 A pattern is developing.
 This pattern is not independent to our industry.
 It’s the Internet and it’s growing.
 Hiding information is becoming harder.
 A small leak blows up into a major story on countless websites.
 In this realm, how does a game build hype without ruining the surprise?
 And where does gaming press stand in this new order where everyone with early access to a game thinks they are a journalist?

 This isn’t a new issue.
 Various publishers have tried to address the problem of balancing personal info releases, press exclusives, and community involvement over the years.
 It’s only becoming a problem recently as the MMORPG community seems to have hit a limit on the number of titles that can be successful and profitable at a single time.
 Currently it stands at roughly 15% of the titles on the market can continue on indefinitely.
 That’s narrow.
 That’s only the best when you consider that this tiny fraction is made up of the best titles of various genres such as shooters, brawlers, Anime stylized, MOBA, sandbox, and science fiction, faction PvP, and fantasy themepark.
 If your game is aimed at one of the more niche genres, you either need incredibly low production costs (and goals), or the most innovative gameplay yet revealed to stand a chance.